shipyardapp/Shipyard-Documentation/docs/getting-started/first-vessel-with-code.md

 ### Step 3 - Install Python Packages

 For this tutorial, we don't have any [environment variables](../reference/requirements/environment-variables.md) to set up.
-However, we do need to install Pandas for our code to run.
+However, we do need to install the [Python Package](../reference/requirements/external-package-dependencies.md) called Pandas for our code to run.

 1. Find the **Python Packages** panel in your Vessel's settings and click on it to show the package installer.
 2. Click the **Add Python Package** button.